 Exquisite natural esthetics are achieved with this restoration, and is most often used to:

 - repair broken or chipped teeth

 - to cover permanently stained or discolored teeth

 Porcelain veneers or onlays are also used on back teeth, and are our preferred method to restore broken molar teeth or replace large mercury silver fillings.
 Our porcelain veneers and onlays appear as a natural tooth, in other words, they are totally invisible.

-Porcelain veneers are the flagship procedure in cosmetic and restorative dentistry.
-Their success can be traced to NASA and the space shuttle program in the late 1970’s.
+The development of porcelain veneers can be traced to NASA and the space shuttle program in the late 1970’s.
 When NASA had trouble with missing tiles upon re-entry, they developed this method of bonding the porcelain tiles to the undercarriage.
-This bonding technology was adapted to dentistry and has allowed us to bond directly to the tooth surface without the underlying metal substructure.
-This mechanical chemical bond creates an amazingly sturdy restoration, which is as strong as natural tooth structure and one that will not stain.
-Dr. Swenda has specialized training in this advanced porcelain veneer bonding technology that has allowed him to successfully place thousands of these restorations.
+This bonding technology was adapted to dentistry and has allowed us to bond porcelain veneers directly to the tooth surface without the underlying metal substructure.
+The bond creates an amazingly sturdy restoration, which is as strong as natural tooth structure and one that will not stain.